-The Festival of Trees in Edmonton is celebrating their 35th year this year and I am so grateful to be able to be a part of it.
-The passion put into each of these festivals to kick off the Christmas season is evident the moment you step into the building.
+The Festival of Trees is celebrating their 35th year this year and I am grateful to be able to be a part of it.
+The passion put into these festivals to kick off the Christmas season is evident the moment you step into the building.
 This will be my second time participating in the Festival of Trees in Edmonton.
-And wildly enough, this will be my 10th Festival gingerbread build in the 13 years I have been working with these big cookies.

-The theme for the Festival this year is The Night Before Christmas.
-Some years I try and stay within the idea of the theme and other years I just freestyle.
-I designed my build to stick with theme and titled my entry Not A Creature Was Stirring.
-I had visions of mice messing with the Reindeer Snacks that were set out for later that night.
+The theme for this year’s festival is The Night Before Christmas.
+Some years I try and stay within the theme, other years I just freestyle.
+I designed my build to stick with the theme and titled my entry Not a Creature Was Stirring.
+I had vision of mice messing with reindeer snacks that were set out for later that night.

-The house was a simple design, the original colour was supposed to be burgandy.
-After unsuccessfully being able to achieve the tone I was wanting and the fondant getting softer after each addition it went into the bin.
-A quick google search confirmed my suspicions, burgundy fondant is the most difficult colour to create.
+The house was a simple design.
+The original colour was intended to be burgundy.
+After unsuccessfully being able to achieve the tone I was wanting and the fondant getting softer after each addition of colour, it went into the bin.
+A quick google search confirmed my suspicions, burgundy is the most difficult colour to create.
 My next choice was blue.
 With the black of the roof, fireplace and window boxes I knew the blue would really pop.

 I experimented with a new recipe this season to create cool gelatin glass for my windows.
-With a simple recipe of water, gelatin and colouring you can create a very thin sheet of gelatin with extreme flexibility, like fine paper or go with a thicker sheet that gets very rigid.
-You can really play with the thickness depending on the planned application for the finished gelatin sheets.
-The possibilities of what I want to create with this is endless and I am looking forward to playing more with it.
+With a simple recipe of water, gelatin and colouring you can create a very thin sheet of gelatin with extreme flexibility like fine paper or go with a thicker sheet that gets very rigid.
+You can experiment with the thickness depending on the planned application for the finished gelatin sheets.
+The possibilities of what I want to create with this is endless and I look forward to playing with it more.

 - food scale

-- Using a scale measure out 7 grams of gelatin.
+- Using a food scale measure out 7 grams of gelatin.

-- For every 7 grams of gelatin use 3 tablespoons of water.
+- For every 7 grams you need 3 tablespoons of water.

-- Pour onto a silpat or plastic lined cookie sheet.
+- Pour the liquid on to a silpat mat or a plastic lined cookie sheet.

-- The mixture dries quickly so if you want to spread it you have to work fast or risk messing up the surface.
+- The mixture dries quickly so you do have to work fast.

 - Allow to dry overnight.

 In total I made 5 batches of gingerbread, 3 batches of fondant and 6 batches of royal icing.
-The windows were a lot of trial and error and I ended up making 6 batches until I had the right consistency for the windows.
+The windows were a lot of trial and error.
+I ended up making 6 batches until I had the right consistency for the windows.

 - 25 cups of flour